Watermael-Boitsfort: Economy and demographics

 Watermael-Boitsfort is one of Brussels' wealthiest municipalities.
-In 2002, the average per capita income was 30,100 euros; over 600 euros higher than the average for the Brussels-Capital Region as a whole.
-16 percent of its inhabitants were not Belgian citizens; lower than the Brussels average.
+In 2002, the average per capita income was €30,100; over €600 higher than the average for the Brussels-Capital Region as a whole.
+16% of its inhabitants were not Belgian citizens; lower than the Brussels average.

 Since 2000, the municipal government is dominated by the liberal Mouvement Réformateur, regionalist DéFI (formerly FDF), and green Ecolo parties.
 The current bourgmestre (mayor) is Olivier Deleuze of Ecolo.

 There are two railway stations located within the municipality, Watermael railway station and Boitsfort railway station, both of which are located on railway line 161.

 The International School of Brussels (ISB), founded in 1951, is located in Watermael-Boitsfort.

 Remarkable buildings

-Watermael-Boitsfort regroups many remarkable buildings and former grand country houses.
+Notable historic buildings in Watermael-Boitsfort include the Church of St. Clement of which parts date to the 11th century.
+The municipality also regroups many former grand country houses, such as: